texastribune/data-visuals-guides/computer-setup.md

 Docker is a tool for containerizing apps.
 We use it for deploys and database management.
 You'll need [Docker for Mac](https://docs.docker.com/docker-for-mac/).

 ## Installing PostgreSQL

+**NOTE:** This is optional for fellows, depending on if they will be working on database projects during their fellowship.
+It can always be installed later if you're not sure.

 Nearly all of our projects use [PostgreSQL](http://www.postgresql.org/) as their backend.
 Instead of installing it with Homebrew, we use [Postgres.app](http://postgresapp.com/) instead.